Polymerase Chain Reaction

 The exact annealing temperature will vary depending on the primer properties.
 For example, PCR primers that are longer in length will typically require a higher annealing temperature compared with primers that are shorter in length.

 Step 4: Extension

-The sample is then heated back up to approximately 72°C, which is the optimal temperature for Taq polymerase to attach to the bound primers and extend the new template strand in a 5’ to 3’ direction.
+The sample is then heated to 72°C, which is the optimal temperature for Taq polymerase to backfill from the bound primer 3' ends.

 At the end of the extension step, the number of PCR product copies will have doubled since the start of the PCR cycle.